Can power poses actually boost your mental health?

 Of course, feel free to make these poses your own in various ways, like by switching up the position to suit your comfort level, or even adding some music to amp up your energy.
 To maximize the benefits of each of these poses, it’s suggested to hold the position for about two minutes.
 And don’t forget to breathe deeply.

-1. The Wonder Woman
+1. Wonder Woman Pose

 The Wonder Woman pose is one of the most iconic power poses.
 It involves standing with your feet shoulder-width apart, hands on your hips, shoulders pulled back, and chest lifted.
 This stance can make you feel strong and in control.